itsrts/affirm-request/README.md

 # affirm-request
-make sure the request you initiate is completed
+make sure the request you initiate gets completed

 ##Add new request
-The application accepts a JSON just as
+The application accepts JSON

 {
     "requestid" : "orderid / instypeid / cartitemid",